chicio/chicio.github.io/_drafts/2019-06-15-google-play-store-publish-pwa.md

 * establish an association from the website to the app

 This associations removes automatically the url address bar from the TWA activity.
 In this way the Android app will be full screen as a standard one (and as a PWA in standalone mode :smirk:).
 Let's start from the first association, from the app to the web site.
 To do this I created a new string resource inside the `strings.xml` file.
-This new string resouce contains the Digital AssetLink statement that you can see below.
+This new string resource contains the Digital AssetLink statement that you can see below.

 ```xml
 <resources>